 Interactions between your drugs

-There were no interactions found in our database between Doxy-Caps and lorazepam - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Doxy-Caps and lorazepam.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Anthrax Prophylaxis

 - Gonococcal Infection, Uncomplicated

 - Lyme Disease, Erythema Chronicum Migrans

 - Lymphogranuloma Venereum